richapatel138/WildMileDB/VertREADME.md

 * `merged_vert_aligned_filtered.txt`
   * Full MIDORI & MitoFish database that has been PCR'd, aligned, dereplicated, and filtered but NOT subseted.
 This can be used if you wish to subset with a different list of species.
 * `vertebrate_subset.txt`
-  * CRABS formated subsetted refrence database file.
+  * CRABS formated subsetted reference database file.
 * `vertebrate_tax.qza`
-  * QIIME formated subsetted refrence database taxonomy file.
+  * QIIME formated subsetted reference database taxonomy file.
 * `vertebrate_seq.qza`
-  * QIIME formated subsetted refrence database sequence file.
+  * QIIME formated subsetted reference database sequence file.